Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Econometric framework

 \subsection{A non-Gaussian state space model}

-In Section~\ref{intro} it was assumed that the shocks to both the measurements as well as the states follow Gaussian distributions with constant variances.
-For financial data, this could be overly restrictive and especially the assumption of homoscedasticity is likely to translate into weak predictive performance.
+In Section~\ref{intro}, the shocks to both the measurements as well as the states are assumed to follow Gaussian distributions with constant variances.
+For financial data, however, this could be overly restrictive and especially the assumption of homoscedasticity is likely to translate into weak density forecasts.